 Break it down

 And often it’s not that we don’t have a goal but we struggle to get started.
 Sometimes we start with great enthusiasm but hardly make any progress.
 We get overwhelmed either by the process, the difficulty or the time it takes.
 It could be other distractions that hinder our focus.
-We get slack on our purposes and settle for a second or third best of ourselves.
+We get slack on our purposes and settle for a second or third best for ourselves.

 All it takes is that one small change.
 You will never reach your goals without going through a process.
 It’s a journey and every journey begins with simple steps, no matter how small they are.